Azure/azure-sdk-for-java/sdk/attestation/azure-security-attestation/README.md

 Azure Attestation receives evidence from compute entities, turns them into a set of claims, validates them against configurable policies, and produces cryptographic proofs for claims-based applications (for example, relying parties and auditing authorities).

-Use the client library for attestation to perform the following operations:
-- Attesting SGX or TPM protected enclaves hosted on Azure machines
-- Modifying the attestation policies used in performing attestations.

 > NOTE: This is a preliminary SDK for the Microsoft Azure Attestation service.
 It provides all the essential functionality to access the Azure Attestation service, but requires a significant amount of infrastructure to work correctly.